 Victor Oladipo was the obvious choice.
 He went from being a potential bust, to Westbrook’s lackey, to the leader of a franchise.
 I don’t need stats and I don’t need to know the competition to know who was the Most Improved Player of the Year; next.

 Sixth Man of the Year

-I’ve seen a debate spark over to include the postseason results and statistics into these debates, especially in the last year since we started hosting an awards show after the Finals, and I still disagree with that sentiment.
+I’ve seen a debate spark over including the postseason results and statistics into these debates, especially since we started hosting an awards show after the Finals in the last year, but I still disagree with that sentiment.
 If that were the case, Kevin Durant should win MVP.
-He won Finals MVP, and was a legitimate contender for MVP until the Warriors had a losing skid the second time Steph Curry left the lineup with injury, and they ended up being fine in the first round without him, and then Durant stepped up when the team needed someone to during the pivotal third game of the Finals.
-Not only did he play whatever role was needed, and played well, he beat an Anthony Davis-led Pelicans squad in the semifinals, beat actual MVP James Harden and the Rockets in the Conference Finals, and then was a huge contributor to a sweep of the LeBron James-led Cavaliers.
-I don’t think people want to actually include the postseason in the voting process, they just don’t want this waste of time when we can just find out before the second round, as was tradition for many years.
+He won Finals MVP, and was a legitimate contender for MVP until the Warriors had a losing skid the second time Steph Curry left the lineup with injury, but they ended up being fine in the first round without him.
+Durant then stepped up when his team needed someone during the pivotal third game of the Finals.
+Not only did he play whatever role was needed, he beat an Anthony Davis-led Pelicans squad in the semifinals, beat actual MVP James Harden and the Rockets in the Conference Finals, and then was a huge contributor to a sweep of the LeBron James-led Cavaliers.
+I don’t think people want to actually include the postseason in the voting process, they just don’t want to waste time when we can just find out before the second round, as was tradition for many years.
 The voters mostly got the awards correct this year, as the only one I have an objection to is Dwane Casey receiving Coach of the Year.
-Again, why bother with broadcasting an entire show around this unless the bottom line is the dollar, and not providing quality content.
+Again, why bother with broadcasting an entire show around this, unless the bottom line is the dollar, and not providing quality content.